 If you sell packs made up of multiples of products (such as a 12-pack of beer), you can quickly set up different pack sizes for existing products using the pack size variant.
 This essentially creates a new product from your bundled products.

-If you want to make up a product bundle of different variants of products (such as a blue onesie and yellow booties), you can easily do so with the composite variant functionality.
+If you want to make up a product bundle of different variants of products (such as a blue onesie and yellow booties), you can easily do so with the Bundle functionality.

 You also have the option of assigning product variants to batches for tracking.
 By doing so, you can group and monitor products assigned to bundles to ensure you have enough stock on hand of each variant.